sfbrigade/data-science-wg/projects-in-this-repo/SF_311_Data-Analysis/README.md

 **1. Which features of cases (location, source, caselength, category) are good predictors of income?**

 + *Case length: Notably, case length does not predict the request location's median income.
-Put another way, the City appears to resolve cases across areas (Census Tracts) of varying income levels in roughly the same amount of time.*
+Put another way, the City appears to resolve cases across areas (Census Tracts) of varying income levels in roughly the same amount of time, which actually answers our question #3.*

 ```